LightDestory/AzerothCoreAdmin/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest new functionality for this project.
+title: ''
+labels: 'feature request'
+assignees: ''

 ---

-**AzerothCoreAdmin Information**
-  -Revision number: What version are you using ?

-**Is your feature request related to a problem?
-Please describe.**
+**Thank you in advance for the feedback!** Please read through the template below and answer all relevant questions.
+A clear comunication is greatly appreciated and will help to respond as quickly as possible.
+To avoid duplicates, please search existing Issues before submitting one here.

+### Describe the problem/feature you'd like to have solved/implemented

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+> A clear and concise description of what the problem/feature is.

-**Describe the solution you'd like**
+### Describe the ideal solution

-A clear and concise description of what you want to happen.
+> If you have the proper knownledge, provide a developer point of view description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+>
+> Delete this section if not needed

+### Additional context

-Add any other context or screenshots about the feature request here.
+> Add any other context or screenshots about the feature request here.
+>
+> Delete this section if not needed.